unifyai/orchestra/docs/concepts/benchmarks.rst

 ==========

 The main goal of the Model Hub is to allow you to use the endpoint (and model!) that better suits your use case.
-This is not a trivial decision to make, and therefore need to be made based on data.
+This is not a trivial decision to make, and therefore it needs to be made based on data.
 That's why we benchmark every single endpoint offered through our API!

 What metrics are measured?